Ear Candling: A Different Way to Remove Ear Wax

 "Different," she said.

-Wanting to determine whether the brown substance observed was from her ear or the burning material itself, she took a clean shot glass and placed a new candle inside, lit it, and waited for it to burn to where the first candle's distance ended.
+Wanting to determine whether the brown substance observed was from her ear or the burning material itself, she took a clean, tall shot glass and placed a new candle inside, lit it, and waited for it to burn to where the first candle's distance ended.